 Museum in Oakville, Ontario.

 Milton Keynes, UK

 Alexander Galloway Hay, born 10 May 1933, Ramsay Place,

-Portobello son of William Hay, Commercial Traveler and his wife Margaret Galloway.
+Portobello son of William Hay, Commercial Traveller and his wife Margaret Galloway.
 Alex was educated at Musselburgh Grammar School and

-as a member of Royal Musselburgh Golf Club he won the Musselburgh Boys Championship at the age of 17 years.
+joined Royal Musselburgh Golf Club, wining the Musselburgh Boys Championship at the age of 17 years.
 Alex began his working life

 at the Stock Exchange before joining Ben Sayers & Son as an apprentice clubmaker in their factory in Forth Street, North Berwick.
 He